michaelkirk/QGIS-Enhancement-Proposals/QEP-Processing_UI_UX_Improvements.rst

 Rationale
 -------------

 Processing is a complex tool and it features a large number of elements.
-This can be indimidating for some users and rather confusing.
+This can be intimidating for some users and rather confusing.

 To avoid this, a simplified interface was proposed, in which algorithm providers are not shown, and a single "Geoalgorithms" category is added to the toolbox.
 Not all algorithms are added under that group, but just a selected group of them, and certain algorithms are renamed.

 This has proven to be a bad solution.
 Users are more confused, and when they find out that some algorithms are in the advanced mode but not in the simplified one, they report that as a bug.
-Mantaining the simplified interface is also a concern, since sometimes new algorithms are added but the corresponding entry for the simplified version is not added.
+Maintaining the simplified interface is also a concern, since sometimes new algorithms are added but the corresponding entry for the simplified version is not added.
 That causes the algorithm to not be available in the simplified interface.

 Additional problems have been reported, such as the lack of help.
-This QEP proposes some simple enhancements that might help aliviate that.
+This QEP proposes some simple enhancements that might help alleviate that.

 Overall, the idea is to make Processing easier to understand.
 This QEP does not include any new analytical feature or similar improvement.